-Badminton is a sport many people in the United States play for fun, whether it be at family gatherings in the summer or in gym class during the school year.
+Badminton is a sport many people in the United States play for fun at family gatherings in the summer or in gym class during the school year.
 Around the world, however, badminton is quite popular.
 In fact, by some measures, it is the second most popular sport in the world, just behind soccer.
 Below, ten countries where badminton is popular are ranked and discussed.

-The ten countries below are listed in order of badminton’s popularity within them.
+The 10 countries below are listed in order of badminton’s popularity within them.

 - South Korea

 China is the country where badminton is most popular.
 People across the country of all ages enjoy the game, from kids in elementary school to adults playing professionally and everyone in between.
 China has had great success on the international badminton stage.
 China has won 47 total medals in the sport between the five badminton events.
 The 47 medals that they have won are the most out of any nation, 20 of which are gold, 12 silver, and 15 bronze.
 In terms of sports overall in China, badminton ranks as the third most popular sport, behind only table tennis and basketball.

 The next country on the badminton popularity list is South Korea.
 Like China, badminton is popular with people of all ages and demographics throughout the country due to its easy-to-play nature and accessibility.
 While not quite as much as China, South Korea has still had great success on the international badminton stage over the years.
 Some of the top players in the world, including Son Wan Ho and Lee Yong Dae, have come out of South Korea, and Shonh Seung Mo won the country's first Olympic medal in the sport.